Psyche-Out

-Psyche-Out is a character from the G.I.
+Psyche-Out is a fictional character from the G.I.
 Joe: A Real American Hero toyline, comic books and animated series of the 1980s.
 He is the G.I.
 Joe Team's deceptive warfare specialist and debuted in 1987.

 Profile

 His real name is Kenneth D. Rich, and his rank is that of Captain O-3.
 Psyche-Out was born in San Francisco, California.

 Psyche-Out's primary military specialty is psy-ops, and his secondary military specialty is social services counselor.
-He earned his psychology degree from Berkeley and worked on various research projects involving the inducement of paranoia by means of low frequency radio waves.
-He enlisted in the Army and was posted to the Deceptive Warfare Center at Fort Bragg, and there continued his pioneering work in the field of wave-induced behavior modification.
+He earned his psychology degree at Berkeley and spent time working on several research projects experimenting with stimulating paranoia using low frequency radio waves.
+He enlisted in the Army and received a post to the Deceptive Warfare Center at Fort Bragg, and there continued to work in the field of behavior modification using waves.

 Toys

 Psyche-Out was first released as an action figure in 1987.

 The figure was repainted and released as part of the Night Force line in 1988, packaged with Tunnel Rat.

 A new version of Psyche-Out was released as part of the Super Sonic Fighters line in 1991.
 When this figure was released the character received a promotion from (First Lieutenant) O-2 to (Captain) O-3.